kuzzleio/koncorde/README.md

 ## Introduction

-This library is a real-time data percolation engine:
+This module is a reverse-matching engine.

+Instead of indexing data and searching for them using filters, Koncorde does the opposite: it indexes search filters, and returns the corresponding ones when presented with data.

-* an arbitrary number of filters can be registered and indexed
+* an arbitrary large number of filters can be registered and indexed;
-* whenever data are submitted to this engine, it returns the list of registered filters matching them
+* whenever data are submitted to Koncorde, it returns the list of indexed filters matching them.

-In other words, this is the reverse of a search engine, where data are indexed, and filters are used to retrieve the matching data.
+Koncorde can be used in a variety of ways.
+For instance:

+* as a base of a notification system, where indexed filters are used as user subscriptions: Koncorde tells which JSON objects verify what subscriptions, making it easy to send events to listening users;
+* to verify if JSON objects comply to filters used as validation rules.

 **Example:**